What is a Gantt Chart?

 One of the most significant differences between the two tools is their use case.
 Gantt charts can be used by different people across different roles, such as project managers, team leaders, general managers, marketing managers, scheduling managers, operations managers, etc. It can also be used for collaboration across different teams such as project management teams, IT teams, marketing teams, manufacturing teams, product development teams, etc.

-On the other hand, story maps are used mainly in software development, especially in by-products teams.
+On the other hand, story maps are used mainly in software development, especially in by-product teams.
 Product teams may use both story maps and Gantt charts, but they will be used for different reasons.
 While the Gantt chart will ensure organization, planning, and tracking progress on projects or sprints, the goal of story maps is to determine software requirements, manage iterations, and fine-tune the backlog.

 Conclusion